12 best breakfast foods in Vietnam

 10. Bún chả

 A North Vietnam mainstay, bún chả is a must-try in Vietnam.
 Small pieces of pork and garlicky patties are roasted over a charcoal grill before going into an umami fish sauce broth sprinkled with slices of carrot.
 On the side is a heaping bowl of thin rice noodles for dipping into the broth.
-On the table, diners will always find sprouts, leafy greens, minced garlic, and chillis to add in.
+On the table, diners will always find sprouts, leafy greens, minced garlic, and chilis to add in.

 Bun Cha